binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 *Start analysis by providing Rule 404(a)(1)*

+**Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
+This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

+**Rule 608** provides an exception to this rule by allowing a witness’s character for untruthfulness to come in for impeachment purposes by allowing testimony about reputation and opinion and, on cross-examination, questions about specific prior conduct, but allows no extrinsic evidence.

-**Rule 404(a)(2)** or **the Mercy Rule** provides exceptions to Rule 404(a)(1) **in a criminal case**.
-These are (A) a defendant may offer evidence of the defendant’s pertinent trait and if the evidence is admitted, the prosecutor may offer evidence to rebut it; (B) a defendant may offer evidence of an alleged victim’s pertinent trait, and if the evidence is admitted, the prosecutor may (i) offer evidence to rebut it; and (ii) offer evidence of the defendant’s same trait (this exception is subject to limitations in sex-offense cases); and (C) **in a homicide case**, the prosecutor may offer evidence of the alleged victim’s trait of peacefulness to rebut evidence that the victim was the first aggressor.
+Under **Rule 404(a)(2)** or **the Mercy Rule**, a criminal defendant may offer evidence of pertinent character traits of the victim and/or the defendant.
+If the evidence is admitted, the prosecutor may attack the evidence in cross examination and bring in evidence of an opposing character trait.
+The policy reason for this rule is that the accused, whose liberty is at stake, may need a counterweight against the strong investigative and prosecutorial resources of the government. **In a homicide case**, the prosecutor does not have to wait for the defendant to offer pertinent character evidence of the victim to offer evidence of the victim’s trait of peacefulness to rebut evidence that the victim was the first aggressor.

 ---

 ## Rule 405 Substantive Use of Character or Propensity Evidence

-**Rules 404 and 405** specifically allow reputation, opinion and extrinsic evidence to prove character **when character is an element of the claim or defense**.

 *Start analysis by providing Rule 404(a)(1).
 Then Provide Rule 608 and maybe Rule 404(a)(2) aka The Mercy Rule*.[^26]

+**Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
+This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

-When admissible, "character" or "character trait" may be proved by testimony about a person’s **reputation**, or **opinion** about the person's "character" (**Rule 405(a)**).
-When a person’s character or character trait is an essential element of a charge, claim, or defense, the character or trait may also be proved by **relevant specific instances of the person’s conduct** (**Rule 405(b)**). **When character evidence is an element, character can be proved in any way the rules provide, and there is no bar on extrinsic evidence.** Character evidence is an element in disputes about **child custody**, **defamation**, **negligent entrustment**, and **defense of entrapment**.
-The court can always rule on a **403 objection** to exclude character evidence.
+However, when an exception makes character evidence admissible, **Rule 405(a)** provides that "character" or "character trait" may be proved by testimony about a person’s **reputation**, **opinion** of the person's "character," or, during cross examination, questions about specific instances of the person's conduct.

+Substantive use of character or propensity evidence is an exception to Rule 404's prohibition of character evidence.
+Under **Rule 405(b)**, character evidence is admissible when a person’s character or character trait is an essential element of a charge, claim, or defense.
+This includes **relevant specific instances of the person’s conduct**, can be proved in **any way the rules provide**, and there is **no bar on extrinsic evidence**.
+Character evidence is an essential element in disputes about **child custody**, **defamation**, **negligent entrustment**, and **defense of entrapment**.
+The court can always exclude character evidence under **Rule 403**.
-*Unfair prejudice will generally be jury misuse or overvaluing of character evidence.*

 In a **child custody** dispute, character evidence can be an essential element because a child's wellbeing can depend on the "character" of the custodial parent.